paulparkinson/podsofkon/doc/microservices.md

 The game is built upon the [Simplify Microservices with Converged Oracle Database Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=637)

+The targets shot in the game map directly to actual Kubernetes deployment pods on the backend cluster.

+The backend logic for the game (the control plane if you will) is itself a (Spring Boot) microservice.

 The workshop uses the following languages and frameworks and many more.

 ![](https://github.com/paulparkinson/podsofkon/blob/main/doc/images/languagesandframeworks.png)